Medical Policy: 02.01.18

-Guidelines on low back pain from the American College of Occupational and Environmental Medicine (2007) have concluded that the use of prolotherapy for acute, subacute, chronic or radicular pain syndromes is not recommended.
+- Guidelines on low back pain from the American College of Occupational and Environmental Medicine (2007, updated in 2011) have concluded that the use of prolotherapy for acute, subacute, chronic or radicular pain syndromes is not recommended.

 Prolotherapy is considered investigational for all applications, including but not limited to:

 - Knee ligament instability